ASTM C143 Compliant Slump Cone, Steel

 -

-Water Cement Ratio: Higher water content increases workability but may reduce concrete strength and durability due to excess water.
+Water-Cement Ratio: Higher water content increases workability but may reduce strength and durability due to excess water.

 -

-Aggregate: Size, shape and grading of aggregate can affect the slump.
+Aggregate Properties: Size, shape and grading of aggregates can affect the slump.

 -

-Admixtures: Chemical admixtures and concrete mixture can modify the workability and other properties of concrete mixture to become normal reinforced concrete.
+Admixtures: Chemical admixtures and concrete mixture can modify the workability and other properties of concrete to make it normal reinforced concrete.

 -